If you are seeking support for a drug offence case, look no further than JFH Crime, one of the top criminal law firms in London.

 4. Production of cannabis

-Cannabis production is a separate offence.
+Cannabis production is a separate type of offence.
 It covers everything from growing a handful of plants for your own use to commercial scale growing.

 The consequences of committing drug offences

-This is typically cannabis, but it also includes ketamine and amphetamines.
+This is typically cannabis, but also includes ketamine and amphetamines.

-These include drugs such as diazepam, GHB or Khat.
+These include drugs such a diazepam, GHB, or Khat.

-As one of the top law firms in London, our criminal law experts at JFH Crime will work with you to achieve the best possible outcome for your drug offence case, utilising our loyal, thorough, understanding and robust approach.
+Our criminal law experts at JFH Crime will work with you to achieve the best possible outcomes for your drug offence case, utilising our loyal, thorough, understanding, and robust approach.

-Get in touch with us today to learn more or book a consultation to discuss your needs with us in more detail.
+Get in touch with us today to learn more, or alternatively book a consultation to discuss your needs with us in more detail.